 On January 23, 2020, the IASB issued an amendment to IAS 1 to clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-The standard is effective for periods beginning on or after January 1, 2023, and the Company continues to evaluate the impact of applying the new standard.
+The standard is effective for periods beginning on or after January 1, 2023, and the Company has assessed that there will be no impact of applying the new standard on the consolidated financial statements.